 - Download your DNA from the website of the company you tested with

-- Upload your DNA to a site that provides segment data, and accepts transfers (currently FamilyTreeDNA, Gedmatch, Gedmatch Genesis and MyHeritage)
+- Upload your DNA to a site that provides segment data, and accepts transfers (currently FamilyTreeDNA, Gedmatch and MyHeritage)

 Please note: you do not upload your raw DNA to DNA Painter; the only data you need is the segment data that you can get from 23andme, FamilytreeDNA, Gedmatch and MyHeritage.

-Even if your testing company does provide segment data, you might like to take advantage of additional matches and different tools available on FamilytreeDNA, Gedmatch, Gedmatch Genesis and MyHeritage.
-For some newer tests (e.g. LivingDNA and the v5 test at 23andme), you will need to use Gedmatch Genesis instead of Gedmatch.
+Even if your testing company does provide segment data, you might like to take advantage of additional matches and different tools available on FamilytreeDNA, Gedmatch and MyHeritage.

-Gedmatch and Gedmatch Genesis are free, and autosomal transfers to MyHeritage are currently free.
-You will have to pay a one-time fee of $19 per DNA kit to access the Chromosome Browser in Family Tree DNA.
-DNA Painter is free.
+- You will have to pay a one-time fee of $19 per DNA kit to access the chromosome browser at Family Tree DNA

 Downloading your raw DNA